IT-Dah/CSS-framework/README.md

-Please read through the word document i attatched to the delivery as it contains important information.
+Please read through the Word document attached to the submission, as it contains important information.

--Thank you
+Thank you!